Managing Director at SENSAR

 We learned about SBIC through S&T, one of our co-founders.
 SBIC is supporting us by providing a start-up environment with nice interactions, a workplace, financial support and hosting start-up information sessions on various topics like sales, IP, legal, etc.

 Can you share some of the success stories you are most proud of?

-For our partner Strukton, we monitored the A15 highway south of Rotterdam – a stretch of approximately 35 kilometre they are responsible for maintaining for 20 years.
-With our satellite-based measurements they can better plan the maintenance of the highway.
+For our partner Strukton, we monitored the A15 highway south of Rotterdam – a stretch of approximately 35 kilometres they are responsible for maintaining for 20 years.
+With our satellite-based measurements, they can better plan the maintenance of the highway.

 For a water board we provided information on the historical subsidence of the dyke they were going to reconstruct, so they could use this as input information for their reconstruction design.
 Previously, they based this on a lithographic model provided by the Dutch government, with sparse and indirect information on the subsidence of the dyke.
 By using our data, they were able to save a lot of money.

 How did you get interested in the space industry and started a study in Delft?

 I got interested in the space industry during my study in Delft.
 At the end of my bachelor Applied Earth Sciences, I realized that I was more interested in the bigger picture of the earth, rather than all the small details.
 Therefore, I ‘zoomed out’ by choosing for the Geoscience and Remote Sensing master track.
 This allowed me to still look at the earth, but from a distance.